SECOND PERIOD-BARE BRASS BELL

 The late ‘’World de luxe’’ was like the ‘’World’’ plus a high D-D# triller key, a roller on the little Bb key, custom engraving and a full mother of pearl treatment.

 A German collector told me the ‘’Professional’’ models weigh lighter and sounding brighter then the ''World'' and the ''Champion'' saxophones.

-The early second period saxophones have a straight (first period) body-to-bell brace, around serial number 22350 the straight brace was replaced by a second type brace.
+The early second period saxophones have a straight (first period) body-to-bell brace, around serial number 22350 the straight brace was replaced by a second type brace ( all models ).

-The late horns from this period have a V-shaped brace, except for the ''Professional'' model (see pictures).
+The late horns from this period have a V-shaped brace, except for the ''Professional'' model which kept the second type brace ( see pictures ).

 first row: Varsity tenor ( early 2nd period FXH stencil ), these were sold in the UK.
 Unlike my other FXH tenors the Varsity's strap hook ring keeps the horn perfectly balanced